botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 The beacon malware connected home to the public <span class="kw">C2</span> framework team server.

-Within moments, a blinking indicator appeared on the operator's <span class="prp">Cobalt Strike</span> console, a new session, running with full SYSTEM privileges inside the process on Angela's workstation.
+Within moments, a blinking indicator appeared on the operator's <span class="prp">Cobalt Strike</span> console, a new session, running with full SYSTEM <span class="cyan">privileges</span> inside the process on Angela's workstation.
 The first foothold was established.
 The door was open.

 ## Chapter 4, Borrowing a Face

-**SYSTEM** privilege is very powerful, but it is also conspicuous in certain ways.
+**SYSTEM** <span class="cyan">privilege</span> is very powerful, but it is also conspicuous in certain ways.
 More importantly, Angela's workstation was just the first room.
 The operator needed to move deeper, and that required the right identity for the next door.

 A review of the running processes on the machine revealed something useful, another user had an active session on the same workstation.
 Her name was **Brooks**, a member of the local workstation <span class="grn">Administrator</span> group on the next machine along the chain.
 She was logged in, her session was live, and her Windows security token, the digital credential that Windows checks whenever she opens a file or accesses a network share, was sitting inside one of her running processes.